cannoli-cat/PlusC/README.md

 # Plus C

-A Calculus practice tool mainly built for MAT266 at ASU.
-May eventually be extended to support Calculus 1 (MAT265) and Calculus 3 (MAT267)
+A Calculus practice tool mainly built for Calculus 1 (MAT265) and Calculus 2 (MAT266) at ASU.
+May eventually be extended to support Calculus 3 (MAT267)

 Generate timed practice tests from a question bank covering integration techniques, applications, sequences, and series.
 Questions include multiple choice, select-all, and free response with symbolic answer checking.